paragliding training center

 If you are a heavy user of your Top 80, you might want to consider doing away with the factory supplied plug.
 Pilots who climb quickly to high altitudes or run at full power in hot climates may find that cleaning the relief valve/plug is insufficient to prevent oil leaks.
 When the pressure in the redrive is greater than outside, the pressure will also tend to force the seal tighter on the shaft – this excess pressure will wear the seal out faster than normal.
 This is because the seals used are not pressure-type seals.
 Miniplane uses this relief valve/plug so that the motor can be stored in many positions without loss of redrive oil.
 The vast majority of users, however, keep their paramotor in an upright position.
 If you ship your Miniplane, for example, you can use the original relief valve/plug.

 To prevent relative pressure build up in the redrive use the plastic plug that was shipped with your Miniplane.
-To make the plug a "breather" type, drill a tiny hole in the center of the plug with a #60 drill.
+To make the plug a "breather" type, drill a tiny hole in the center of the plug with a #60 drill or the smallest bit you have.
 The small hole will let the redrive breath but keep dust and other contaminants out.
 This simple replacement plug will keep the pressure the same inside and outside the redrive at all times.
 The downside is that it is much easier to have an oil spill if you lay the engine down so that the top slopes downhill.
-It will slowly drain out and make a mess of your harness.
+It will slowly drain out and make a mess on your harness.
 When you transport the engine, it is a good idea to put an unmodified plastic plug in the redrive in order to prevent spills.